rafaelmardojai/blanket/README.md

 For detailed information about sounds licensing, [check this file](https://github.com/rafaelmardojai/blanket/blob/master/SOUNDS_LICENSING.md).

+## Translations
+Blanket is translated into several languages.
+If your language is missing or incomplete, please help to [translate Blanket](https://github.com/rafaelmardojai/blanket/tree/master/po).

 ## Donate
 If you want to support development, consider donating via [PayPal](https://paypal.me/RafaelMardojaiCM).